LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/something-great.md

 I am a turbo sleeping,

-getting up from slips.
+getting up from falls.

 &nbsp;

-Missing igniting,
+I miss igniting,

-to do it all over again.
+doing it for long.

 &nbsp;

-Eternities waking

-to the end of times.
+Finites walking

+the journey I love.

 &nbsp;

-Stepping out of the line
+Stepping out of line

 to the axis of a life.

 &nbsp;

-Deterministic frames at sight,
+Deterministic frames of movies,

-wanna play with memories.
+in my joy at sight.

 &nbsp;

 Wanna run all the time

-'till my heart explodes,

-'till focus mode.
+in hyper focus mode.

 &nbsp;